week 1: March 23rd – 29th

 Week 2: March 30th – april 5th

-The weather is still wonderful.
+Weather is still wonderful.
 I don’t ever remember a spring like this.
 I spend the week cycling around central London taking photographs.
-London landmarks totally deserted.
+London’s landmarks are totally deserted.
 It’s great cycling in this glorious sunshine with no cars in the streets.
 Frustrations around online teaching are mounting, it’s insane the time spent online.
-Feeling resentful at how much I do with no pay.
+Feeling resentful at how much I do with no pay

 Week 3: april 6th – April 12th